Lansdowne Park redevelopment: Lansdowne Live/Lansdowne Partnership Plan

 Revised plans were released on February 7, 2012.
 The plans would include three times the amount of greenspace originally planned as well 900 trees.
 The stadium would have a capacity of 24,000 all-seaters, which at the time would have been the smallest CFL stadium (although Tim Hortons Field for the CFL Tiger-Cats would have a similar size capacity, with each stadium under the League's preferred minimum of 25,000 seats).

 Development

-After the failed legal challenge and an Ontario Municipal Board hearing on the redevelopment, construction on the stadium will not begin until 2012, with completion of the stadium in time for the 2014 season, and completion of the complete project in 2015.
+After the failed legal challenge and an Ontario Municipal Board hearing on the redevelopment, construction on the stadium was delayed to 2012, with planned completion of the stadium in time for the 2014 season, and completion of the complete project in 2015.
 Final designs for the retail, parking garage, site servicing, horticulture building, stadium and urban park are expected to be issued in December 2011 or January 2012.
-Construction on the stadium and parking garage are to commence in June 2012.
-Construction on the mixed-use building will commence in January 2013.
-The urban park will start construction in June 2014.
+Construction on the stadium and parking garage were scheduled are to commence in June 2012, construction on the mixed-use building moved to January 2013, and construction of the urban park moved to June 2014.

-The mixed-use portion is being overseen by Ottawa-based developer Trinity Development Group and will total 360,000 sq.ft.
-So far, the tenants that have been announced are a LCBO store, a Whole Foods Market (the first location in Ottawa), and a 10-screen Empire Theatres movie theatre.
+The mixed-use portion, overseen by Ottawa-based developer Trinity Development Group, totaled 360,000 sq.ft.